Hobbies and activities for the rainy season

 For anyone who wants to get creative and be productive at the same time, crochet could be perfect for you.
 Not only can you learn craft beautiful items for your loved ones, but you could keep yourself warm over the winter season.
 If you’re keen to make a bit of money, you could also sell your handiwork.

 If you’re stuck in with family, you could get competitive with some good old-fashioned board games.
 There’s nothing like a game of Monopoly to raise the temperature in a room.
 Or if you prefer, you could trade goods in Settlers of Catan or conquer territory in Risk.
-For those into more active games, Pictionary, Rapidough and charades might be more up your street, or if you like a language-based challenge, Boggle, Scrabble or Articulate could be for you.
+For those into more active games, Pictionary, Rapidough and charades might be more up your street, or if you like a language-based challenge, Boggle, Scrabble Word Finder or Articulate could be for you.

 It’s amazing how many hours can be spent with a single pack of cards.
 Whether it’s a lone game of solitaire or clock patience, or a full table for rummy or poker, you’re guaranteed to find something to keep everyone occupied.
-You could ever try your hand at some card tricks.
+You could even try your hand at some card tricks.
 If you want to test the limits of your friendship, you could bring out some more edgy games like Exploding Kittens, Cards Against Humanity or Joking Hazard.

 Damp weather needn’t dampen your spirits.
 Even when you can’t get outdoors it’s important to stay active, and dance could be the perfect solution.
-The list is endless: latin, ballroom, street, tap and ballet are just a few of the varieties of dance on offer.
+The list is endless: Latin, ballroom, street, tap and ballet are just a few of the varieties of dance on offer.
 It will keep you entertained and keep you fit, not to mention

 If you love singing but don’t fancy yourself a soloist, you could try joining a local choir.
 Whatever your genre – pop or classical, choreographed or acapella – there’s guaranteed to be a group out there for you.
 Being part of a choir is not just a hobby, it’s a way of meeting new people from all corners of the community.